apache/incubator-weex-site/source/references/components/switch.md

 <span class="weex-version">v0.6.1+</span>

+> **deprecated:** This built-in component will be deprecated soon.
+There're some reasons for this deprecation, such as the inconsistency of user experience on different ends, and the component's appearance sometimes being not as expected.
+Therefore we strongly suggest developers build this component as a customized component using weex's DSL and its rendering ability.

 `<switch>` is a checkbox-like UI component.

 > **Note:** The appearance of switch component is a bit of different in three ends (iOS, Android, Web) in consideration of different platform styles.